 This data also chimes with my experience and that of my peer group.
 We always suspected that girls were given an easy ride by our teachers.
 Indeed, it was a source of resentment.
 Then came what used to be known as GCE O-levels, an exam we used to take at age 16.
 This assessment was exam based and marked by someone who had no knowledge of your previous bad behaviour, lack of charm or physical unattractiveness.
 We, the boys, noticed that our position, relative to the girls, was reversed.
 We were now coming top and outperforming them.
 For many of us it was an epiphany and we never looked back.
 Boys today are unlikely to have that experience because the education system has been rigged against them, and they know it.

 Did Torsten Bell back up his opinions with any data?
 Yes, but that data was nearly one hundred years old and from the USA.
 Data that was cherry-picked and told us nothing useful about our present situation in the UK.
 If Torsten had spent five minutes searching on Google he could have produced a better article than the one he wrote.
-Then again, it wouldn’t have got into the Guardian.
+Then again, it wouldn’t have got into the Guardian/Observer.

 The article made me curious about Torsten Bell who heads the left-leaning ‘think-tank’ – The Resolution Foundation.
 His full name is Torsten Henricson-Bell.
 Perhaps he dropped the Henricson-hyphen bit because he thought that sounded too upper-class for the leader of a left leaning think tank.
 According to Charity Commission data, he is paid £130-140,0000 per annum for is work at the Resolution Foundation.